 Doctorate in Business Administration option in Management Science and Information

-The management science and information systems Ph.D. program prepares you for a career
+The management science and information systems Ph.D. program prepares students for

-as a college professor in upper and mid-tier research universities.
-You will be immersed
+a career as a college professor in upper and mid-tier research universities.
+You will

-in information systems research and publication, national level conferences and college-level
+be immersed in information systems research and publication, national level conferences

-classroom instruction.
-OSU faculty have diverse technical and behavioral information
+and college-level classroom instruction.
+OSU faculty have diverse technical and behavioral

-systems research interests and are nationally and internationally known for their
+information systems, research interests and are nationally and internationally known

-research over a range of topics including data analytics and business intelligence,
+for their research over a range of topics.
+These topics include data analytics and

-information assurance, management science, enterprise systems, and productions and
+business intelligence, information assurance, management science, enterprise systems,

 The Ph.D. program requires 60 credit hours of coursework.
 The doctorate has the following

-program curriculum requirements: • 15 hours of approved methods courses, 6 of which come from MSIS • 12 hours of core seminar and practicum coursework from MSIS • 6 hours of seminar and practicum coursework will be chosen by the student, in conjunction
+program curriculum requirements: • 15 hours of approved methods courses, which 6 hours come from MSIS • 12 hours of core seminar and practicum coursework from MSIS • 6 hours of seminar and practicum coursework will be chosen by the student in conjunction

 Research and Faculty

 The OSU MSIS faculty represents a well-balanced portfolio of academic scholars.
-The faculty is active with research and publication, dedicated to the students' learning
+The faculty is active with research and publication with a dedication to the students'

-The priority deadline is December 15; the final deadline is February 1.
+The priority deadline is December 15 with a final deadline is February 1.
 Admission

 is for the Fall semester only for on-campus.
 We do not offer an online doctoral program

 or a distance learning program.
-The program is full-time on-campus with the expectation
+The program is full time and on campus with the expectation

 of students living in Stillwater, Oklahoma.

-average GMAT score for accepted applicants is 683; the recent average GRE score is
+GMAT score for accepted applicants is 683; the recent average GRE score is 323.
+Test

 A master’s degree is required.
 While preference will be given to applicants with a